-DRA supports both 32-bit and 64-bit platforms, ensuring you can run DRA in any Microsoft Windows environment.
-64-bit platforms provide you with increased scalability, increased performance, reduced query time, and more effective use of memory.
+DRA supports the 64-bit platform, which provides you with increased scalability, increased performance, reduced query time, and more effective use of memory.

 Using state-of-the-art technology, these products provide the features you need to create a more secure, productive, and manageable Active Directory and Microsoft Exchange environment.